 On the other hand, the electricity system has become more flexible.
 This is evident in the number of hours of negative power prices.
 These occurred for 64 hours during 2014, the same number as in 2013, although the share of wind and solar power had increased significantly.
 That is because fewer conventional power plants had to incorporate electricity from more renewable energy installations compared to two years before.
 “That this was successful is perhaps the best news for the power system,” said Graichen.
 “It shows that even a system with a lot of wind and solar power is technologically manageable.
 As far as flexibility is concerned, a few things still need to happen on the technical and regulatory side, as the share of wind and solar power will continue to rise.”

 The analysis, “The Energiewende in the Power Sector: State of Affairs 2014” contains numerous diagrams and snapshots of the German electricity system and shows the important trends in a timeline of the previous years.
-It is available for download under www.agora-energiewende.de.
+The study (in German) and an English presentation are available for download below this text.